Group valued moment maps for even and odd simple $G$-modules: Introduction

 In this paper, we restrict our attention to $G$-modules with a rather restrictive extra property

-Such modules can be classified (see Section 3 for details), and by the results of \cite{Zwicknagl2009} they carry quadratic $r$-matrix Poisson brackets $\pi_r$.
-Furthermore, for such a $G$-module the natural $G$-action is a Poisson action of the corresponding Poisson-Lie groups defined by the $r$-matrix.
+Such modules can be classified (see Section 3 for details), and by the results of \cite{Zwicknagl2009} they carry quadratic $r$-matrix Poisson brackets $r_V$.
+Furthermore, the Poisson-Lie group $G$ defined by the $r$-matrix acts on $(V, r_V)$ (or $(\Pi V, r_{\Pi V})$).

+Our main results can be summarised in the following two theorems: \begin{Theorem} Let $V$ be a~finite-dimensional $G$-module which satisfies condition~\eqref{eq:key}, and which carries a~$G$-invariant symplectic form.
+Then, the corresponding Poisson space $(V, \pi)$ can be viewed as a~Hamiltonian quasi-Poisson space with the same bivector, and with the group valued moment map $\Phi = \exp \circ \mu: V \to G$.
+Furthermore, the space $(V, \pi-r_{V})$ is Poisson, and it carries an action of the Poisson-Lie group~$G$ equipped with the standard Poisson bracket.
+The pre-image under $\Phi$ of the domain of the Gauss decomposition carries a Hamiltonian action of~$\fg$ and a~moment map in the sense of Lu $L =(L_+, L_-): V \to G^\ast$ such that $\Phi = L_+ L_-^{-1}$. \end{Theorem}

-Our main results can be summarized as follows: \begin{Theorem} Let $V$ be a $G$-module which satisfies condition \eqref{eq:key}, and which carries either an invariant symplectic form or an invariant scalar product.
-Then, the corresponding Poisson spaces $(V, \pi)$ and $(\Pi V, \pi)$ can be viewed as quasi-Poisson spaces with the same bivector, and with the group valued moment map $\Phi = \exp \circ \mu$.
-Furthermore, for the standard classical $r$-matrix on $\fg$, the spaces $(V, \pi-\pi_r)$ and $(\Pi V, \pi-\pi_r)$ are Poisson, they carry actions of the Poisson-Lie group $G$ equipped with the standard Poisson bracket, and there is a moment map in the sense of Lu $L =(L_+, L_-)$ such that $\Phi = L_+ L_-^{-1}$. \end{Theorem}
+\begin{Theorem} Let $V$ be a~finite-dimensional $G$-module which satisfies condition~\eqref{eq:key}, and which carries a~$G$-invariant nondegenerate symmetric bilinear form.
+Then, the corresponding Poisson space $(\Pi V, \pi)$ can be viewed as a Hamiltonian quasi-Poisson space with the same bivector, and with the group valued moment map $\Phi = \exp \circ \mu: V \to G$.
+Furthermore, the space $(\Pi V, \pi-r_{\Pi V})$ is Poisson, it carries an action of the Poisson-Lie group $G$ equipped with the standard Poisson bracket, and there is a~moment map in the sense of Lu $L =(L_+, L_-): \Pi V \to G^\ast$ such that $\Phi = L_+ L_-^{-1}$. \end{Theorem}

+Our results may have an impact on the study of semiclassical counterparts of $q$-deformed Clifford algebras and the corresponding quantum moment maps (see {\em e.g.} \cite{cubicDiracUqSL2}).
+In more detail, consider a $G$-module $V$ satisfying condition~\eqref{eq:key}.
+The $G$-module $W=V \oplus V^*$ carries an invariant canonical scalar product $B$ which gives rise a constant Poisson bracket $\pi_B$ on $\Pi W$ and to the Clifford algebra ${\rm Cl}(W, B)$.
+In order to define a Poisson-Lie deformation of $\pi_B$, we formulate the following problem: